Darwin-River/Ex-Machinis/documents/game-play.md

 ### Requesting your spacecraft

-As an immersive multiplayer space simulation, there’s no logging into or out of the game.
-Your assets are always in play.
-To communicate with your spacecraft, simply send them emails and they will respond in real time.
-Keep in mind that it will take longer for transmissions to reach spacecraft on the outer edge of the solar system.

-To start playing, you need to email the Registrar ([registrar@exmachinis.com](mailto:registrar@exmachinis.com)) with the word “register” in the subject line.
-You’ll receive a response from the registrar listing the email addresses of three spacecraft that are under your control.
-These spacecraft will only respond to communications from the email address you used to contact the registrar.

-Also, please be assured that we’ll only use your email to send in-game communications from your spacecraft or an occasional newsletter summarizing updates to the game.
-Furthermore, you’ll only receive emails from your spacecraft in response to your own communications and you can unsubscribe from the newsletter at any time.
+Currently, game-play is limited to individuals who are actively supporting this project on [Patreon](http://patreon.com/exmachinis).
+As a sponsor, you'll receive access to the registration page, which grants you control of thee in-game spacecraft.
+These drones will respond directly to your emailed commands.

 [Return to TOC](game-play.md#Table-of-Contents)

 ### Sending your first command

 Most of the game is played via direct email communications with your spacecraft.
-When one of your ships receives an email from you it will interpret everything between the `&lt;run>` and `&lt;/run>` brackets as code and respond to you accordingly via email.
+When one of your ships receives an email from you, it will interpret everything between the `&lt;run>` and `&lt;/run>` brackets as code and respond to you accordingly via email.

 For example, try sending the following text  to one of your spacecraft and see what happens.
 Just make sure you retain the spaces between the numbers, the plus sign, and the period, which instructs the spacecraft to report the result.